 If you or a loved one in the Greenville, South Carolina area have been injured in a car accident caused by illegal texting while driving, you may be entitled to compensation.
 Our team at Hammack Law Firm will support you every step of the way and get you the justice and compensation that you deserve.
 Distracted driving is unjustifiable and texting is one of the most common distractions for drivers that causes unexpected accidents.
 Even if they don’t mean any harm, a distracted driver isn’t following his duty to avoid undue risk to others and is demonstrating negligence.
-Call us at (864) 326-3333 for a free consultation and to discuss the first steps to getting your rightful compensation.
+Call our car accident attorneys at (864) 326-3333 for a free consultation and to discuss the first steps to getting your rightful compensation.

 Why You Need a Lawyer